-On the Northern route along the Coast not only will you find places to see, but you can also visit countless beaches.
+On the Northern sea route not only will you find places to see, but you can also visit countless beaches.
 So many that in our blog we had to dedicate two articles: the first section and from Gijón to Ribadeo.

 Places of interest on the Camino Inglés

 On the Camino Ingles you will find many churches and country houses to visit.
 It is a very rural route, but with a lot of Galician heritage.